Esila-A/elsi-website/README.md

-# ODDAM RZECZY - helping those in need
+# ELSI ADAJEW PHOTO - amateur photographer
-Website created for a JavaScript Developer bootcamp using JavaScript and React
+Final project for my JavaScript Developer bootcamp using JavaScript and React

 ## Table of Contents
 * [about](#about)